 Orbitsound now has a wide range of products including the new critcally acclaimed wireless soundbars, M9 and M12.
-There is the M10LX which is exclusive to Curry’s and PC World.
-We also have a welcomed new addition to our range in the SB60.
+We have the M10LX which is exclusive to Curry’s and PC World.
+We have also welcomed a new addition to our range, the SB60.
 This amazing soundbar has a built in subwoofer and can take the weight of a TV up to 55"!

 Orbitsound's versatile T12 soundbar was a runaway success with the critics and was shortlisted by Macworld for 2009 Consumer Audio Product of the year.
 It received a significant number of rave reviews including five stars in Macworld and iPod user.
 T3 Magazine described it as "the best iPod dock-cum-soundbar around".

 airSOUNDâ„¢ technology delivers true spatial sound from a single speaker enclosure.
 It means you hear an immersive sound throughout the room so everywhere is the sweet spot.
 This is an alternative to the traditional two speaker stereo where, if set up correctly with the left and right speakers at the right distance apart, there is a single limited sweetspot where the stereo may sound right.
 But everywhere else there is wave interference and one channel sounds louder than the other.
 The airSOUNDâ„¢ technology used by Orbitsound eliminates this problem.
 The positioning of the Orbitsound speaker is unimportant and the listener hears the same high quality sound throughout the room.
 Surround yourself with sound, not with speakers and cables!